 Old Hall and South were separated by Milham Ford School.
 The School moved to another site in 1938 and after various temporary uses the building became the architecture department of the College of Technology, Art and Commerce in 1945.
 It was finally acquired by St Hilda's in 1958.

-In 1952 a building programme was launched which took over thirty years to complete; many details of the plan were altered, but ultimately the main objectives were all achieved.
+A new building programme launched in 1952 and took over 30 years to complete.
+Many details of the plan were altered, but ultimately the main objectives were all achieved.
 The first stage included an extension to the kitchen in South building with a block of undergraduate rooms above it, a new lodge by the gates of South and a boiler house.
 Lodgings for the Principal followed and in 1958 the dining hall was extended.
 Following the acquisition of Milham Ford and its conversion into undergraduate accommodation a new driveway and Lodge unified the three buildings.
 A grant from the Wolfson Foundation made it possible to build a new residential block, Wolfson Building, which was opened in 1964.
 An additional residential block, between South and Wolfson Buildings, was designed by Peter and Alison Smithson and formally opened as Garden Building in 1971.

 The Christina Barratt Building was opened in October 2001.
 The impetus for the building came from a legacy left by Professor Rosalind Hill, a graduate of St. Hilda's.
 Named in memory of one of her closest friends, it provides undergraduate accommodation.

-The most recent addition to the site is the extension to the Library.
-Opened in 2005, it provides a lift, new reading rooms, extended issue desk, environmentally controlled store for the archives and rare books, and offices for library staff.
+The extension to the Library opened in 2005.
+It provides a lift, new reading rooms, extended issue desk, environmentally controlled store for the archives and rare books, and offices for library staff.

 The first College Chapel was a room on the top floor of Old Hall, although as early as 1897 the spiritual had to give way before other considerations and the Chapel was partitioned to create an additional student room.
 By 1921 the Chapel would no longer accommodate all the students and an appeal was sent out in October 1924, stating that 'we are only aspiring to a temporary wooden building, which shall be as pleasant-looking outside and as beautiful inside as we can manage to make it.
 If it is well-made and of good material, such a building should last from twenty to thirty years'.
 The pre fabricated 'temporary' Chapel in the garden of South building, dedicated in 1925, was to stand for nearly forty five years.
 The construction of Garden Building necessitated its removal and a room in Milham Ford became an experimental Chapel in 1969; like the previous 'temporary' chapel this became permanent.
 It was extended in 1971 and reconstructed with new windows in 1999, the latter project undertaken in memory of Evelyn Fowle.

 The Jacqueline Du Pré Music Building was opened in September 1995.
 Jacqueline Du Pré was an honorary fellow of the College and the Building is a memorial to her.
 It provides a concert hall, music practice rooms and recording facilities.
-A glass foyer was added in 2002.
+The Brian Duke glass foyer was added in 2002.